zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ```

 <!-- The simpler form is most likely good for all practical purposes.
 However if we want to be absolutely sure, both the conditions are needed, since there are two different means to create string objects in JavaScript and both of these work a bit differently with respect to operators <i>typeof</i> and <i>instanceof</i>: -->
-Most likely the simpler form is good enough for all practical purposes.
+Most likely, the simpler form is good enough for all practical purposes.
 However, if we want to be absolutely sure, both conditions are needed.
 There are two different ways to create string objects in JavaScript which both work a bit differently with respect to the <i>typeof</i> and <i>instanceof</i> operators: